-Studied extensively during a licensed archaeological project led by Jim Garrington of Shark Marine and members of the Ontario Marine Heritage Committee, the wreck remains unidentified.
-One possibility is the ‘Henry Clay’ which sank on its maiden voyage.
+Studied extensively during a licensed archaeological project led by Jim Garrington of Shark Marine and the Ontario Marine Heritage Committee members, the wreck remains unidentified.
+One possibility is the ‘Henry Clay,’ which sank on its maiden voyage.
 Research, however, revealed that no enrolment data seems to exist for this vessel.
 So, a comparison between historical data and data recovered during the archaeological project is not possible.
 For now, the wreck remains named ‘The Tiller Wreck’ and is enjoyed by many.